 Read next: Your Ultimate Hawaii Packing List

 By Sydney from A World in Reach

-Taking a catamaran cruise off the coast of Waikiki Beach is one of the best Oahu kid friendly activities and a must for your Oahu bucket list.
-Not only will you get to enjoy the views of the water and the coast, but if you’re lucky, you’ll also get to spot wildlife like sea turtles, dolphins, and even do some whale watching.
+Taking a catamaran cruise off the coast of Waikiki Beach is one of the best Oahu kid-friendly activities and a must for your Oahu bucket list.
+Not only will you get to enjoy the views of the water and the coast, but if you’re lucky, you’ll also get to spot wildlife like sea turtles, and dolphins, and even do some whale watching.

 There are a few different catamaran companies in Waikiki, but one of the best is Maita’i Catamaran.
 Their most popular sailing is the Tradewind Sail, which sails once in the morning and again in the afternoon.
 Depending on where you sit on the boat, you can get pretty wet – kids especially love getting splashed at the front of the boat!

 The entire cruise is scenic, with gorgeous views of the Oahu coast, Diamond Head, and the crystal blue water.
 Adults on board can enjoy a beer or a mai tai during the cruise, and they have juices and sodas for the kids.
 If you’d rather skip the midday heat and sun, you can also opt for a sunset cruise or moonlight sailing.